-- (Add) 33.3.2.2.1 Where permitted by Section 33.3.2.2.2, sensor-release of electrical locking systems egress doors complying with Section 7.2.1.6.2 shall be permitted in the means of egress on the entrance doors to buildings and to tenant spaces. - (Amd) 33.3.2.5.4 Dead-end corridors shall not exceed 50 feet (15 m), except that a dead-end corridor shall not be limited in length where the length of the dead-end corridor is less than 2.5 times the narrowest width of the dead-end corridor. - (Amd) 33.3.3.2.2 Hazardous areas, which shall include, but shall not be limited to, the following, shall be separated from other parts of the building by construction having a fire resistance rating of not less than 1 hour, with communicating openings protected by approved self-closing fire doors, or such area shall be equipped with automatic fire extinguishing systems: - (1) Boiler and heater rooms where any piece of equipment is more than 400,000 BTU per hour input or any boiler greater than 15 psi and 10 horsepower. - (2) Laundries. - (3) Repair shops. - (4) Rooms or spaces used for storage of combustible supplies and equipment in quantities deemed hazardous by the authority having jurisdiction. - (Amd) 33.3.3.4.7 Smoke Alarms.
-Smoke alarms shall be provided in accordance with Section 33.3.3.4.7.1. - (Del) 33.3.4.7.2 Delete section. - (Del) 33.3.4.7.3 Delete section. - (Add) 33.3.5.3.1 Automatic sprinkler protection installed in accordance with Section 33.3.3.5 shall also be provided as required by Section 9.7.1.6. - (Del) 33.3.3.5.7 Delete section.
+(Amd) 33.3.3.2.2 Hazardous areas, which shall include, but shall not be limited to, the following, shall be separated from other parts of the building by construction having a fire resistance rating of not less than 1 hour, with communicating openings protected by approved self-closing fire doors, or such area shall be equipped with automatic fire extinguishing systems:

+- (1) Boiler and heater rooms where any piece of equipment is more than 400,000 BTU per hour input or any boiler greater than 15 psi and 10 horsepower. - (2) Laundries. - (3) Repair shops. - (4) Rooms or spaces used for storage of combustible supplies and equipment in quantities deemed hazardous by the authority having jurisdiction.

+(Amd) 33.3.3.4.7 Smoke alarms.
+Smoke alarms shall be provided in accordance with Section 33.3.3.4.7.1.

+(Add) 33.3.3.5.3.1 Automatic sprinkler protection installed in accordance with Section 33.3.3.5 shall also be provided as required by Section 9.7.1.6.